fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/collecting-diagnostics.md

 ## About diagnostics

 A Portworx diagnostics bundle (often referred to as just "diags") is a support bundle that contains all the information our support team would need to diagnose an issue in your cluster.
-It mainly contains
+It mainly contains:

 * PX journald logs
 * Output from common PX CLI command that provide details about cluster, nodes and volumes